Keyboard shortcuts

 Providers Overview

-Providers are the LLM inference backends that meka uses to process your instructions. meka ships with four built-in providers:
+Providers are the LLM inference backends that meka uses to process your instructions. meka ships with four built-in backends, each selectable as a profile type:

 Selecting a Provider